 He is also active in community and public service.
 Mr Lye is currently the Chairman of the English Programme Advisory Committee of the Media Development Authority and a member of the Strata Titles Board.
 He is also a Resource Panel member of the Government Parliamentary Committee on Defence and Foreign Affairs, and the Chairman of the Punggol East Citizens Consultative Committee.
 He was also conferred the Public Service Medal (PBM) and the Public Service Star (BBM) by the President of Singapore in the 1998 and 2008 National Day Awards.

-Mr Lye also serves as an independent director on the board of Goodland Group Limited, a company listed on the Mainboard of the SGX-ST.
+Mr Lye also serves as an independent director on the board of Goodland Group Limited and Soo Kee Group Ltd, listed on the Mainboard and the Catalist board of the SGX-ST respectively.

 KEY EXECUTIVE OFFICERS